danlentz/printv/README.md

 > Controls the default stream to which PRINTV/PPMX output will be
 > directed under the following circumstances: initially on program
 > load, subsequent to any evaluation of `(enable-printv-output)`
-> with stream argument unspecified, within the dynamic extent of
+> with stream argument unspecified, or within the dynamic extent of
 > `(with-printv-output-enabled () ...)` macro-call (i.e., *stream*
 > argument (second form) evaluates as NIL).